FabioRosado/100DaysOfCode/log.md

 **Thoughts:**  I've updated my blog by adding the project - Opsdroid skill words.
 I've been watching and reading stuff about NLTK and started writing tests for the pybites challenge 5.

 **Link to work:** [Blog post](https://fabiorosado.github.io/projects/opsdroid-skill-words/), [Pybites challenge 5](https://pybit.es/codechallenge05.html)

+### Day 12: January 16, 2018 (Unit Tests)
+##### Tests for Opsdroid PR

+**Today's Progress**:  Spent the whole day trying to find a way to test a try/except block in Opsdroid.
+Worked a bit on Pybites challenge 05

+**Thoughts:**  Today has been somewhat frustrating as every new attempt at passing the tests failed.
+I've also struggled with Pybites challenge 05.